January 12, 2018

 The return of Maria Sharapova to the Melbourne big-time is further spiced by her possible third-round clash with former world number one Angelique Kerber.

-Meanwhile, if British favourite Jo Konta goes one further and reaches the fourth, she could be up against the number six seed, Karolina Pliskova.
+Meanwhile, if British favourite Jo Konta goes one further to the fourth, could be up against Karolina Pliskova.

 Meanwhile, in the absence of Andy Murray, Kyle Edmund carries British hopes at the Australian Open.
 He opens with a tough one against Kevin Anderson.